floweredscarf/su25/labs/lab11/index.md

    `remNode`, and return `remNode`.

 What is an *inorder successor*?
 It is the node that would appear **AFTER** the `remNode` if you were to do an inorder traversal of the tree.
+What is an *inorder predecessor*?
+It is the node that would appear BEFORE the remNode if you were to do an inorder traversal of the tree.

 An example is diagrammed below.
 The node to remove is the node containing 4.
 It has two children, so it's not an easy node to remove.
 We locate the node with